oroderico/jade-web-flasher/readme.md

 [![](https://dcbadge.vercel.app/api/server/3E8ca2dkcC)](https://discord.gg/3E8ca2dkcC)

-# Bitaxe Web Flasher
+# Jade-Diy Web Flasher

-The Bitaxe Web Flasher is the open source tool that provides you an easy solution to flash a factory file to your device.
+The Jade-Diy Web Flasher is the open source tool that provides you an easy solution to flash a factory file to your device.

 ## Flashing process